LautaroOlmedo/details-microservice/README.md

 **Infrastructure Layer:** This layer holds the implementations of the output ports, such as the Details repository.
 This is also where you would add implementations for message queues, middlewares, and other external integrations.

+### 1. Business Logic
+The core of the system revolves around obtaining product data.
+This indicates that the system will have many requests, with a large number of users consuming product details.

-### Implemented Strategy
+### 2. Requirements

-This service assumes that the requested ID is shared between the product and its details.
-It uses CQRS (Command Query Responsibility Segregation) to separate read and write operations.
-The Repository Pattern is used to abstract data access logic, with in-memory Map and Slice data structures serving as the current data persistence layer.
-Use injection dependency to decouple the service implementation and the repository implementation
+#### Non-Functional Requeriments
+* Details: Product details must be obtainable.

+#### Functional Requeriments
+* The solution must be able to scale to **millions request per x hour**.
+* The aapplication must be **optimized for reads**.

-### Calling endpoints
+### 3. Calling endpoints

 **Get Details by ID**
 ```